RXNT/react-json-schema-form-extras/README.md

 - `separate` `boolean` enable <hr/> after collapse menu (default `true`)
 - `wrapClassName` `string` class name to use on a parent collapse menu div (default `lead`)
 - `addTo` `string` array field name, to which icon will be added enables an add icon, that will be shown besides collapsible icon
+- `addElement` (experimental) representation element for add function (for example if you want to show modal on add icon press, here where this would be)
+    - `function(schema, uiSchema, onChange)` that returns React Component to render for add function
+    - `string` `field` definition from `react-jsonschema-form` catalogue

 Additional feature of the Collapsible field is to allow adding empty value to hidden `array`, it's enabled with `addTo` feature, which can be either `self` which assumes that Collapsible field is the target array, or it can be a property field.